Dr Pangyue Cheng

 Biography

-She serves as a Research Fellow at the Philip K.H.
+Pangyue has taught courses in Company Law, Securities Regulation, and Business Law.
+She is a Research Fellow at the Philip K.H.
 Wong Centre for Chinese Law and the Law & Technology Centre.
-Her previous research was supported by a full grant from the MacMillan Centre for International and Area Studies at Yale University, and she has worked on several research projects at the National University of Singapore.
+Her previous research was supported by a full grant from the MacMillan Center for International and Area Studies at Yale University, and she has also worked on several projects at the National University of Singapore.
 Before entering academia, Pangyue practised law in mainland China and served as legal counsel to a publicly listed AI company.

 Publications